 When a calculation in physics, engineering, or geometry involves a cylinder, cone, or sphere, we can often simplify our work by using cylindrical or spherical coordinates, which are introduced in this section.
+The procedure for transforming these coordinates and evaluating the resulting triple integrals is similar to the transformation to polar coordinates in the plane studied in Section 4.3.

-The procedure for transforming to these coordinates and combining polar coordinates in the xy-plane with the usual z-axis.
-This assigns to every point in space one or more coordinate triples of the form (r, θ, z) as shown in Figure 4.14.
+Integration in Cylindrical Coordinates: We obtain cylindrical coordinates for space by combining polar coordinates in the xy-plane with the usual z-axis.
+This assigns to every point in space one or more coordinate triples of the form (r, θ, z) as shown in Figure 2.14.